Extreme Rules (2022): Preliminary matches

-The pay-per-view opened with The Brawling Brutes (Sheamus, Ridge Holland, and Butch) facing Imperium (Gunther, Ludwig Kaiser, and Giovanni Vinci) in a six-man tag team Good Old Fashioned Donnybrook match.
+The event opened with The Brawling Brutes (Sheamus, Ridge Holland, and Butch) facing Imperium (Gunther, Ludwig Kaiser, and Giovanni Vinci) in a six-man tag team Good Old Fashioned Donnybrook match.
 During the match, Imperium dominated The Brawling Brutes.
 Imperium later isolated Butch by taking out Sheamus and Holland, however, Sheamus later recovered, took out Vinci and Kaiser, and then proceeded to brawl with Gunther in the ring.
 Holland and Butch later recovered and joined Sheamus into viciously attacking Gunther.
 Sheamus performed a Brogue Kick on Gunther, however, Vinci voided the pin attempt.
 As Sheamus then applied the Cloverleaf on Gunther, Kaiser attacked Sheamus with a shillelagh.
 Butch performed a reversed springboard from atop a barrel onto Kaiser, Vinci, and Holland.
 Gunther attacked Sheamus with a shillelagh for a nearfall.
 In the closing moments, Holland and Butch attacked Kaiser and Vinci with shillelaghs while Sheamus performed a Celtic Cross on Gunther through an announce table.
 Butch and Holland then held Vinci in place allowing Sheamus to perform a Brogue Kick on Vinci to win the match.

 Backstage, while The Miz was interviewed regarding the attacks and home invasion by Dexter Lumis (who had been stalking Miz for weeks), he was distracted by Gritty, the mascot of the Philadelphia Flyers of the National Hockey League (the Wells Fargo Center is their home).
 Gritty then handed an Extreme Rules shirt to Miz, however, Miz dropped and stomped on the shirt before departing.

 Next, Liv Morgan defended the SmackDown Women's Championship against Ronda Rousey in an Extreme Rules match.
 Rousey prevented Morgan from reaching a baseball bat that was near the ring post.
 Morgan then retrieved the bat and attempted to strike Rousey with it, however, Rousey fended Morgan off.
 Rousey later obtained the bat and attempted to strike Morgan, however, Morgan sprayed a fire extinguisher on Rousey.
 Rousey then recovered and dominated Morgan.
 Morgan then retrieved the bat to finally use on Rousey only for Rousey to strike Morgan with a black belt.
 Morgan then attacked Rousey with a chair and performed a Code Red on Rousey using the chair for a nearfall.
 In the climax, Morgan performed a senton on Rousey through a table for another nearfall.
 Rousey then applied an armbar on Morgan, who lifted Rousey up and slammed her onto the edge of the broken table.
 Rousey then applied what commentator Michael Cole called a "biceps crusher" on Morgan, who passed out, to win the title for a second time.